Here's Who's Winning in the Latest Trump-Harris Presidential Polls - ExBulletin

 Top line

-Vice President Kamala Harris has narrowed former President Donald Trump's lead since taking over as the frontrunner for Joe Biden's presidential campaign, according to most polls, with the latest poll showing Harris and Trump tied in swing states and Harris leading Trump by one point nationally.
+Polls continue to show Vice President Kamala Harris ahead of former President Donald Trump since she became the official Democratic presidential nominee, with the latest Reuters/Ipsos poll showing Harris ahead by five points.

-Democratic presidential candidate, US Vice President Kamala Harris, disembarks from Air Force Two at … [+] Milwaukee Mitchell International Airport on July 23, 2024 in Milwaukee, Wisconsin.
-(Photo by Jim Vondruska/Getty Images)
+Vice President Kamala Harris attends her and Gov. Tim Walz's presidential campaign rally… [+] High Country in Wisconsin, USA, on August 7, 2024.
+(Photo by Christopher Mark Juhn/Anadolu via Getty Images)

 The CBS News poll, conducted July 30-August 2, also found that Trump and Harris are tied among voters in the seven key swing states (Michigan, Pennsylvania, Arizona, Wisconsin, Georgia, North Carolina and Nevada).

-Harris leads Trump by two points, 46% to 44%, in a five-way race with third-party candidates Robert F. Kennedy Jr., Jill Stein and Cornel West on the ballot, according to an Economist/YouGov poll released Wednesday.

-Harris leads Trump in at least four other polls conducted since Biden withdrew, though Trump leads Harris in at least eight other polls, most of which show her narrowing Trump's lead over Biden and her approval rating rising since she announced her candidacy.
+Trump has led Harris in at least eight other polls since President Joe Biden dropped out of the race, but most show her narrowing Trump's lead over Biden and her approval rating rising since she announced her candidacy.

-She is ahead by one point, 47% to 46%, with 4% of voters choosing someone else and 4% undecided, in the Morning Consults weekly poll conducted July 26-28, the second week in a row that the poll has shown her ahead of Trump.

-Harris also leads by one point, 43% to 42%, in a Reuters/Ipsos poll released Tuesday, down slightly from her two-point lead in the group's previous poll conducted July 22-23.

 Large number

-0.8.
-That’s the number of points Trump has over Harris according to the RealClearPolitics average of the latest polls.
-Meanwhile, the FiveThirtyEights weighted average gives Harris a 1.5-point lead.
+0.5.
+That’s how many points Harris has over Trump, according to RealClearPolitics’ average of the latest polls.
+Meanwhile, FiveThirtyEights’ weighted average shows Harris ahead by two points.

 Surprising fact